 If you have ever struggled to manipulate microscope, camera, lighting and stone tongs, often with all too- disappointing results, this is an outstanding opportunity to rectify all that, under the expert eye of one of the best in her field, and in an ideal venue.

-The day started with a journey into the centre of gemstones and the features that gemmologists can see with a microscope.
-Billie presented the audience with an overview of gemmological microscopy and discussed the most suitable lighting conditions for a variety of scenarios.
-This included examples of frequently overlooked features in gems and how to spot them with appropriate lighting setup.
+The day will start with a journey into the centre of gemstones and the features that gemmologists can see with a microscope.
+Billie will present the audience with an overview of gemmological microscopy and discussed the most suitable lighting conditions for a variety of scenarios.
+This includes examples of frequently overlooked features in gems and how to spot them with appropriate lighting setup.

-During the practical session, each delegate was provided with their own workstation, complete with microscope and varied lighting to look at inclusions and learn more about what they can tell us about gemstones.
-We also discussed techniques that can be used to capture photomicrographs.
-Attendees learnt how to take photos through the microscope, with their own cell phone cameras and with a professional photomicrography setup.
+During the practical session, each delegate will be provided with their own workstation, complete with microscope and varied lighting to look at inclusions and learn more about what they can tell us about gemstones.
+We will also discus techniques that can be used to capture photomicrographs.
+Attendees learn how to take photos through the microscope, with their own cell phone cameras and with a professional photomicrography setup.